 ARC is a student-run group that attempts to raise both money and awareness for animal-friendly practices.
 With over three hundred dollars raised to date, Animal Rescue Club works primarily with Best Friends Los Angeles, an animal shelter group dedicated to making LA no-kill by 2025.
 With volunteer hours for every meeting and a potluck each month, Animal Rescue Club is a great environment to relax and chat, be it about hard-hitting topics such as the bias against pit bulls or simply how much your pet dog likes belly rubs.
 Volunteer options exist, although they are not mandatory and require a parent if a student is under 16.
 We meet in Mr McCollaum's room, R134, in Tuesdays at lunch, so feel free to stop by!

-The Annual is the Yearbook that is specially created for the HGM; it's the HGM in a nutshell.
-A staff of sixteen HGM students works on the production of The Annual, and Mr. Bradbury is its current sponsor.
-The Annual staff tries its best to record the most memorable, defining, and picturesque moments of the school year.
+The Annual is the HGM's Yearbook; it's the HGM in a nutshell.
+A staff of sixteen HGM students works on the production.
+The staff tries its best to record the most memorable, defining, and picturesque moments of the school year.
 Every year, students apply for staff positions such as Class Editor, Class Photographer, Layout Editor, Candid Photographer, and General Assistant.
 The Annual contains no pre-designed templates and its sixty all-color pages, filled with candid shots, baby pictures, and event/club photos, are definitely entertaining for students, teachers, and parents to see and remember.
 With a different theme every year, The Annual is exciting and fresh.